 The False Creek South Neighbourhood Association created *RePlan in 2010 to work with the City of Vancouver on developing new lease options to preserve the community beyond lease expiry.
 Most *RePlan volunteers live in the community and devote hundreds of hours of personal time every year on the complex issues involved in lease renewal.

-Leases on City land expire between 2036 and 2046, with two housing co-op leases expiring in 2022 and 2023.
+Leases on City land expire between 2022 and 2046.
 Uncertainty about what the City of Vancouver might decide to do when leases expire is starting to cause real problems.
 The most significant issue is that new mortgages and loans for building improvements are becoming increasingly difficult and expensive to obtain.
 This is because financial institutions only amortize loans for five years less than the duration of the lease.
 As time goes by, this issue may impact the value of homes and ability to borrow money to pay for necessary maintenance at co-ops, stratas and non-profit housing.